mirjaj/grupparbete/README.md

 Features will be added and/or deleted depending on how the project is going.

-We are to begin with going test our code with unit test while we are developing our game.
+We are going to begin testing our code with unit tests while we are developing our game.
 Later on we may find other ways to test the game.